MicrosoftDocs/cpp-docs.tr-tr/docs/mfc/reference/ctreectrl-class.md

 ### <a name="parameters"></a>Parametreler

 *hItem*<br/>
-Silinecek ağaç öğesi tutamacı. *Hitem* TVI_ROOT değeri içeriyorsa, tüm öğeler ağaç görünümü denetiminden silinir.
+Silinecek ağaç öğesi tutamacı. *Hitem* TVI_ROOT değere sahipse, tüm öğeler ağaç görünümü denetiminden silinir.

 ### <a name="return-value"></a>Dönüş Değeri